 - And a professional accu-checker.

-- You watch Grey’s Anatomy and Nurse Jackie and comment through the whole thing about how that would NEVER happen in real life.
+- You watch nurses on TV hospital dramas and comment through every episode about how that would NEVER happen in real life.

 - You vent to your family about how overwhelmed you feel with all the papers due and tests to study for, but for some reason, you wouldn’t trade it for any other career out there.